JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 - Scope each handler to a specific exception type, context or domain concern.
 - Use `ProblemDetailsFactory` to generate RFC-compliant responses.
+- `ProblemDetailsFactory` is resolved via `context.RequestServices`.
+It is not available via constructor injection in middleware or handlers.
+Always retrieve it from the request context to ensure scoped access and avoid DI resolution errors.
 - Delegate serialization to `IProblemDetailsService` for consistency.

 Avoid throwing exceptions from within handlers.
 Return structured responses instead.